Outrageous!: Plot

 Meanwhile, Liza is continuing therapy.
 She keeps a journal of her thoughts and dreams and reads them for her psychiatrist, who suggests that she return to the institution.
 She adamantly refuses.
 Her doctor again cautions her to avoid pregnancy.
 Liza's lesbian editor friend Anne reads through Liza's journal and tells her that she might be able to sell some of her stories.

 Robin continues to make appearances at the club, including a turn as Barbra Streisand, but loses his day job after a client complains to the salon owner.
 Liza, who is somewhat sexually promiscuous, has become pregnant.
 With bills piling up, Robin leaves Canada for New York City seeking success as a female impersonator.
 On his way to his first gig at the Jackrabbit Club, he meets Bob, a cab driver who was formerly a talent agent and agrees to allow Bob to represent him.

 Robin performs "Diamonds Are a Girl's Best Friend" while rapidly changing drag personas, starting off as Carol Channing then transforming into Marlene Dietrich, Ethel Merman, Ella Fitzgerald, Pearl Bailey, and Bette Midler before concluding as Carol again.
 As an encore he performs "Give My Regards to Broadway" as Judy Garland.
 Robin is a triumph and books a regular slot at the club.

 Liza enters the hospital to give birth; tragically, the baby is stillborn.
 She goes into a deep depression, calling Robin to tell him about the stillbirth and that she believes now that she is "the one born dead."
 Robin has Bob drive him to Canada to retrieve Liza.
 Together at his New York apartment, Liza remains completely withdrawn; Robin instructs Bob to get Liza ready for that night's show at the Jackrabbit.

 At the club Robin performs as Peggy Lee, singing "It Ain't Easy" in this crazy world.
 Liza slowly begins to respond to her surroundings.
 Following the number, back in Robin's dressing room, Liza expresses how depressed and dead she feels.
 Robin assures her that she's alive, just crazy, and so is he, and that they need to embrace their madness.
-At first reluctant, she begins to smile and agree; Robin then pulls her out to the dancefloor where they join the rest of the performers and patrons.
+At first reluctant, she begins to smile and agree; Robin then pulls her out to the dance floor where they join the rest of the performers and patrons.